exercism/v3/languages/csharp/exercises/concept/parameters/.meta/design.md

 ## Learning objectives

 - Know the difference between value and reference type parameters.
-- Know how to pass value types by reference using the `ref`, `out` and `in` modifiers.
+- Know how to pass value types by reference using the `ref` and `out`  modifiers.

 ## Out of scope

 - Overload resolution.
 - ref returns.
 - ref locals.
+- `in` modifier

 ## Concepts

 This Concepts Exercise's Concepts are:

-- `parameters`: know the difference between value and reference type parameters; know how to pass value types by reference using the `ref`, `out` and `in` modifiers.
+- `parameters`: know the difference between value and reference type parameters; know how to pass value types by reference using the `ref` and `out` modifiers.
-- `stack-memory-allocation` the difference between parameter passing by reference and passing by value.

 ## Prequisites